Roll20/roll20-character-sheets/Blades-in-the-Dark/README.md

 ## Todo
 * Change to only show crit value if there are more than one 6 in the roll.
-* Add in Crew sheets.

 ## Changelog

+### 0.0.6
+* Reformatted header
+    * Added Blades in the Dark logo image (hosted on imgur).
+    * Added toggle for Crew/Character.
+* Added Crew sheet with Crew/Faction tabs.

 ### 0.0.5
 * 0.0.3 roll macros are now working properly!
 Updated all roll macros.